 Here are the topics that your employee training should cover

 - Hostile work environment, quid pro quo, and bullying

 - Protections offered by the law for victims of harassment

-The training should also include a list of resources for sexual harassment victims, including addresses, helpline numbers and websites, which victims can use.
+- The training should also include a list of resources for sexual harassment victims, including addresses, helpline numbers, and websites that victims can use.

-- A clear message that sexual harassment will not be tolerated in your organization, and it’s the supervisor’s responsibility to ensure that.
+A clear message is that sexual harassment will not be tolerated in your organization, and it’s the supervisor’s responsibility to ensure that.